graknlabs/benchmark-archive/README.md

 ### 3. Visualise Results In Benchmark-Dashboard

+NOTE: This dashboard is the first version produced to visualize our tracing results from Zipkin.
+The last expected compatible version of `benchmark` is ec2272bb2f614a424de4498e968e5b1a7497c32a After this, the structure of spans has changed (eg. no more `batchSpan`, change order query repetitions)

 The visualisation dashboard reads ElasticSearch and creates graphs via Dash and Plotly.

 Getting it up and running requires `pipenv` and Python >=3.6.0